VeraLiconaResearchGroup/OCSANA-Plus/rtd/source/index.rst

 initial activities of the node

-In this manual we include a walkthrough tutorial of the features of OCSANA+
+In this manual we include instructions for intallation, CI discovery, FC identification, SFA analysis, and a walkthrough tutorial of the features of OCSANA+.

 .. toctree::
    :caption: User Guide